-1. Samskara Garbhaadaan or Fertilization Ritual
+1. Samskara Garbhaadaan (Conception)

 This ritual is carried out between a married couple to procreate a healthy, prosperous, and cultured child.
 This first sanskara is performed immediately after each marriage and is part of Garbh Sanskar.
 The act of first intercourse or fertilization is known as a niche.

 According to the ritual, if the wife wishes to procreate a child with the ideal characteristics, as brave as Abhimanyu, as devout as Dhruva, as spiritual as King Janaka, or as generous as Karna, she should take a bath on the 4th day after the menstrual period to be chaste, then she must pay her respects to her elders and gurus and later join her husband at an auspicious hour.

-2. Pumsavan Sanskar
+2. Pumsavan Sanskar (Quickening the fetus)

-This ritual aims to procreate a male child and ensure that he is born healthy, beautiful, and intelligent, ensuring that the entire pregnancy period is normal and without the presence of problems.
+This ritual aims to procreate a child and ensure that he is born healthy, beautiful, and intelligent, ensuring that the entire pregnancy period is normal and without the presence of problems.
 It is designed to ensure the birth of a boy.
 It is performed in the third month of pregnancy.
 If this is the first pregnancy, then it can occur in the fourth month.

 The importance of Pumsavan Sanskar lies in the belief that in this period, apart from beginning to develop the limbs and the brain of the baby, their mental traits also begin to develop.
 It is believed that the parents’ mind has a great influence on the characteristics of the fetus, which is why this ritual is carried out since, according to the scriptures, this ritual makes the child develop physically and mentally strong.

-3. Seemantonnayan Samskaar
+3. Seemantonnayan (Parting of hair)

-This ritual is to purify the mother’s womb, raise her morale and help her only to have good and pure thoughts since it will be the child that comes in the womb who will absorb all these thoughts.
+This ritual is to purify the mother’s womb, raise her morale and help her only to have good and pure thoughts since it will be the child that comes into the womb who will absorb all these thoughts.
 It is a ceremony performed in the fourth month of the woman’s pregnancy, and the husband combs his wife’s hair and expresses to her that he will not abandon her.
 This is the propitious moment to discuss with the mother the good actions to keep her happy and that these noble thoughts impact the unborn child.

-4. Jaatkarm Sanskar
+4. Jaatkarm (Birth rituals)

 By cutting the umbilical cord, the father performs a Yagya (ceremony with the presence of fire), whispers 9 mantras in one of the child’s ears, and asks for his fame, energy, knowledge, health, and wealth, and long life after this begins the ritual of the mother feeding her baby at her breast, praising the Gods and Goddesses.

-5. Naamkaran Sanskar
+5. Naamkaran (Naming the child)

 Naamkaran consists of giving honey and ghee to the child while whispering wise words in his ear.
 Then the prayer is made to the Sun, where the child is asked to be as bright as the Sun.
 Respect is also paid to Mother Earth.
 Then the child’s head is placed towards the North and the feet towards the South.
 Gifts are exchanged, and the child is given a new name.